Sampling and Reconstructing Angular Domains with Uniform Arrays: Numerical Experiments

 \subsection{Simulation Setup}

-The performance of \gls{SARA} is assessed using Monte Carlo simulation experiments.
-We consider a single terminal sensing scenario with full duplex capabilities, equivalent to mono-static radar.
-The array consists of a horizontal $N$-element analog \gls{ULA} with a corresponding sum co-array of $2N{-}1$ elements \gls{ULA}.
-The antennas are separated with $d = \lambda/2$ and all experience the same \gls{AWGN} power $\sigma_n^2$.
-Therefore, after receive combining as in \eqref{eq:RxBeamformer}, the $i$-th angular scan at \gls{LAD} $\eta_i$ can be written as
+In our simulation experiments, a single terminal sensing scenario with full duplex capabilities is considered, equivalent to mono-static radar.
+The array consists of a horizontal $N$-element analog \gls{ULA} with a corresponding sum co-array of $2N{-}1$ elements.
+The antennas experience the same \gls{AWGN} power $\sigma_n^2$ and are separated by $d = \lambda/2$, making the non-aliased unitary period of the \gls{LAD} axes correspond to the $[-\pi/2, \pi/2]$ angular interval.
+Therefore, after receive combining of the $N'$ available scans $\eta_1, ..., \eta_{N'}$ as in \eqref{eq:RxBeamformer}, the available scan vector can be written as